Procedure – Infectious Diseases

 Certain microorganisms in the body cause infectious disease.
 Infectious diseases may or may not be communicable or in a contagious state.

-The district may control diseases in a contagious state by excluding the student from the classroom or by referring the student for medical attention.
+The district may control diseases in a contagious state by excluding the student from the school or classroom or by referring the student for medical attention.
 Staff members must advise the school nurse and principal or designee when a student exhibits symptoms of an infectious disease based on the criteria outlined in this procedure.
 Staff should provide the school nurse, principal, or designee with as much health information as is known about the case in a timely manner so that appropriate action can be initiated.
-(See OSPI’s Infectious Disease Control Guide for School Staff) (IDCGSS).
+(See DOH’s Infectious Disease Control Guide for School Staff, IDCGSS).

 List of Reportable Diseases